Are you a teacher looking for ideas to create your school supply list? You’re in the right place!

 You may have more or fewer items on your school supply list depending on where you live and what grade you teach.

-The following is the basic list of supplies I ask for each school year.
+The following is the basic list of back to school supplies for pre k I ask for each school year.
+And don’t forget to check out our Back To School Theme Lesson Plans For Preschoolers!

 - 2 boxes Crayola Crayons